-In summary, the proposed error mitigation technique provides a simple, cost-effective, and scalable way of mitigating errors for tiled Ans\"atze with a noise characterization cost that is independent of the number of qubits and circuit depth.
-We are especially encouraged by the noisy simulation results, where orders of magnitude improvements over the unmitigated energies were obtained in all our tests.
+In summary, the proposed error mitigation technique provides a simple and cost-effective way of mitigating errors for tiled Ans\"atze with a noise characterization cost that is exponentially cheaper than fully correlated methods like M0 or REM.
+We are especially encouraged by the noisy simulation results where orders of magnitude improvements over the raw energies were obtained in all our tests.
 We expect tiled M0 to find use on improved quantum hardware where the noise is lower and less prone to drift, and in near-term quantum computing applications.
-In the future, we will further investigate the role of drift and noise fluctuations and look at ways of potentially mitigating their effect.
+However, further validation on quantum hardware is needed to determine the extent to which the assumptions underlying the method hold in practice.
+In future work, we will investigate this issue in greater detail, including the role of drift and noise fluctuations and possible strategies for mitigating their impact.

 \begin{acknowledgement} We acknowledge the financial support of the Novo Nordisk Foundation for the focused research project \textit{Hybrid Quantum Chemistry on Hybrid Quantum Computers} (HQC)$^2$, grant number NNFSA220080996.
 We further thank The National Quantum Algorithm Academy (NQAA) under Danish e-infrastructure Consortium (DeiC) for financial support in form of a PhD stipend to OGLR. \end{acknowledgement}